AMENDED AND RESTATED

 Shall nominate qualified individuals to be appointed as Directors based upon needs for Board composition with Board approval.

-Shall in cooperation with the President, contact each Director to assess his/her continuing interest in Board membership and the term of service.
-Work with each Director to identify the appropriate post (Directors role) she/he might assume.
+Shall in cooperation with the Chairman of the Board, contact each Director to assess his/her continuing interest in Board membership and the term of service.
+Work with each Director to identify the appropriate post (Director’s role) she/he might assume.